-Provides in-school mental health support and expert training to improve the emotional wellbeing of pupils, families, teachers and school staff to enhance the wellbeing and prospects of children and their families by providing access to therapeutic and emotional
+Provides in-school mental health support and expert training to improve the emotion wellbeing of pupils, families, teachers and school staff to enhance the wellbeing and prospects of children and their families by providing access to therapeutic and e

-Place 28e works in seven Lewisham Schools: Prendergast Vale, Deptford Green, Tidemill Academy, Brindishe Green, Brindishe Manor, Coopers Lane and Marvels Lane.
-Taking a 'whole school approach', school-based teams of professional coursellors and therepists build strong links with students, staff and wider school community to help develop a 'mentally healthy' school environment.
+Place2Be works in seven Lewisham Schools: Prendergast Vale, Deptford Green, Tidemill Academy, Brindishe Green, Brindishe Manor, Coopers Lane and Marvels Lane.
+Taking a 'whole school approach', school-based teams of professional counsellors and therapists build strong links with students, staff and wider school community to help develop a 'mentally healthy' school environment.
 This is supported by specialist teams on safeguarding, special educational needs and disability and clinical supervision.